sbelka-1703/sbelka-1703/README.md

 ## What I am currently doing:
 - 👨‍💻 Contributing to Eden Protocol Fulltime
 - 🧪 Becoming a better frontend tester with Jest and RTL
-- 🤖 Building fullstack components with OpenAI API
+- 🤖 Learning how to build fullstack components with OpenAI API, GaphQL and Node.js